mpv-player/mpv/DOCS/man/options.rst

     all top-level options.

 ``--v``
-    Increment verbosity level, one level for each ``-v`` found on the command line.
+    Increment verbosity level, one level for each ``--v`` found on the command line.

 ``--version, --V``